A+W as employer

-For us, the employees are the capital of our company; they are the centre of our interest!
-We cultivate an open communication culture, focus on cooperation, fair working conditions, mutual appreciation and trust.
+For us, our employees are the capital of our company and, together with our customers, are at the centre of our interest!
+We maintain honest communication, focus on cooperation, fair working conditions, mutual appreciation and trust.
 In addition, we promote a corporate culture in which the abilities of all can develop.

 Our terms of employment

-We are committed to satisfied employees and, as a responsible employer, we do everything in our power to provide our employees with an attractive working environment and ideal conditions for their professional and personal development.
+We are committed to satisfied employees and, as a responsible employer, we put a lot of effort to provide our employees with an attractive working environment and appropriate conditions for their professional and personal development.

 In the area of further education, we support personal initiative and time commitment with an attractive internal course offering (A+W University), help finance external further education and create interesting career prospects and development opportunities.

-Not only the individual employees benefit from this - because personalities with a high level of professional and social competence are a calling card for our entire company.
+It's not only the employees who benefit from this—individuals with a high level of professional and social competence are a calling card for our entire company.

 Welcome to our apprenticeship page!
 At the Amstein + Walthert engineering firm, we give top priority to the task of educating young specialists in the central fields of electrical engineering and building systems engineering.
-By providing a sound and well-organised educational programme, Amstein + Walthert aims to attract individuals who meet the prerequisites for the profession, for the enterprise and for advanced training at college level.
+By providing a sound and well-organised educational programme, Amstein + Walthert aims to attract individuals who meet the prerequisites for the profession, the enterprise and advanced training at college level.
 Your training at Amstein + Walthert will give you an opportunity to have a look at the fascinating world of engineering at an excellent engineering firm.
 What awaits you here is an atmosphere in which people approach one another in a respectful, open and uncomplicated manner.
-Throughout your apprenticeship you'll be supported by our teaching staff and by a number of helpful company employees, people who can help you prepare for a smooth entry into your professional career.
+Throughout your apprenticeship, you will be supported by our teaching staff and by a number of helpful company employees—people who can help you prepare for a smooth entry into your professional career.

 Amstein + Walthert has been approved as a training institution that supports competitive sports.
 This means we give you the opportunity to seriously advance your sporting career alongside your professional career.
-You’ll receive the best possible support from your vocational teacher, and we’ll also create an additional agreement tailored to your specific circumstances, in which the time off for competitive sports is regularly recorded.
+You will receive the best possible support from your vocational teacher, and we will also create an additional agreement tailored to your specific circumstances, in which the time off for competitive sports is regularly recorded.

-Would you like join us?
-We have many exciting and attractive apprenticeships on offer.
+Would you like to join us?
+We have lots of exciting and attractive apprenticeships on offer.
 Have a look for yourself or simply contact us at any time.

 Trial apprenticeships give you an opportunity to gain an overview of a profession you would like to consider.
 We offer trial apprenticeships in all of the areas for which we offer full apprenticeship programmes.

-It would be helpful for those interested in trial apprenticeships in electrical design EFZ and building systems design EFZ to have good grades in mathematics, geometry and physics.
-Moreover, an appreciation of technical details and an aptitude for abstract representation is important.
-You should also enjoy technical drawing, by hand or at the computer.
+It would be helpful for anyone interested in trial apprenticeships in electrical design EFZ and building systems design EFZ to have good grades in mathematics, geometry and physics.
+Moreover, an appreciation of technical details and an aptitude for abstract representation are important.
+You should also enjoy technical drawing, by hand or on a computer.

 If you are interested in a trial apprenticeship at Amstein + Walthert, you will have to submit an application.
 Your written application serves primarily as a means of determining whether you have the necessary prerequisites for the profession.
-We also require a cover letter that addresses your motivation, a curriculum vitae, copies of your secondary school transcripts and, if available, your trial reports.
-Please send us your application materials by post or by e-mail.
+We also require a cover letter that outlines your motivation, a curriculum vitae, copies of your secondary school transcripts and, if available, your trial reports.
+Please send us your application documents by post or e-mail.